Sheikh Edebali: Tribe

 Sheikh Edebali belonged to the Banu Tamim tribe, one of the well-known Arab tribes that later settled in Anatolia.
 Members of this tribe were historically influential in religious, scholarly, and political spheres across the Islamic world.

 In popular culture

-Sheikh Edebali has been portrayed in the Turkish historical fiction series; Kuruluş "Osmancık" (1988) by Turkish actor Haluk Kurtoğlu, and in the historical fiction series Kuruluş: Osman (2019 - present) by Turkish actor Seda Yıldız.
+Sheikh Edebali has been portrayed in the Turkish historical fiction series; Kuruluş Osmancık (1988) by Turkish actor Haluk Kurtoğlu, and in the historical fiction series Kuruluş: Osman by Turkish actor Seda Yıldız.